 The Grand Canyon is much more than the South Rim Village and the Rim To Rim trails.
 At river level, the canyon is 277 miles long.
 Most of the canyon is completely empty wilderness.
 The Escalante route explores a stretch of this wilderness along the upper reaches of the canyon.
 Expect slot canyons, deserted riverside beaches, and expansive views of the canyon rising all around you.
 Stretches of this trail barely deserve to be called a trail, including a short class 4 rock climb.

 Hikers usually start the Escalante Route from the Lipan Point trailhead in Grand Canyon National Park.
 Lipan Point is on Desert View Drive close to the park’s east entrance.
-Plan on spending the night before either in the South Rim village or Cameron.
+Plan on spending the night before your hike either in the South Rim village or Cameron.
 Both are less than an hour from the trailhead.
 Because of the length of the first day’s hike an early start is a good idea.

 Tanner Trail To 75 Mile Canyon